network-charles/CKA/Lab 32/README.md

 ## Reinstall Cilium on the Master Node

-The CNI plugin don't seem to install successfuly until the cluster is up.
+The CNI plugin doesn't seem to install successfully until the cluster is up.
 So re-install Cilium.
 `cilium install --version 1.15.0`

 ## View Cilium Pods